-Although the District faces significant challenges, as does every state and local government in the country, in addressing its capital infrastructure needs, it is in an enviable position compared to most of its peers.
+Although the District faces significant challenges in addressing its capital infrastructure needs, it is in an enviable position compared to most of its peers.
 This report outlines a plan, that if executed, would allow the District to meet all its unmet capital needs and deferred maintenance within a decade.
-Simply stated, if the District commits approximately16% of its general fund revenues to its capital needs (12% for debt service and approximately 4% for paygo), and the remaining 84% to operations and programs, it can achieve the status of having the best maintained infrastructure of any city or state in America.
+Simply stated, if the District commits approximately 16.8% of its general fund revenues to its capital needs (12% for debt service and 4.8% for paygo), and the remaining 83.2% to operations and programs, its infrastructure will be amongst the best maintained of any city or state in America.